 Revenge is a Sweet Meat Pie

-Slowly drifting into 1846 London, Sweeney Todd: the Demon Barber of Fleet Street opens with a city obscured by the dark shadow of crime, corruption, and filth.
+Slowly drifting into 1846 London, Sweeney Todd: the Demon Barber of Fleet Street (2007) opens with a city obscured by the dark shadow of crime, corruption, and filth.
 There begins Benjamin Barker’s revenge against a city where justice no longer thrives.
 Here in the opening sequence, Benjamin Barker returns to London 15 years after being falsely imprisoned by judge Turpin, his wife raped by his imprisoner, and child stolen after his wife reportedly died in a sanitarium.
-Through this savage injustice brought at the hands of those in power, the demon- barber, Sweeny Todd, is born.
-Pale to the point of death, Sweeny looks on at London singing contemptuously, reviling the city that has taken so much from him.
-Broken and completely disillusioned with society, Sweeny and his accomplice, Mrs. Lovett, seek vengeance by both killing and feeding the dead to a city all too ready to consume them in the form of Mrs. Lovett’s meat pies.
-Through this act, Sweeny hopes to both prove his warped view that people are inherently wicked, deserving of death and show that the city feeds on both injustice and the lives of the poor.
-In order to highlight and accentuate the brutality of both Sweeny Todd and the cannibalistic London, Tim Burton utilizes both the absence of color and dark lighting to develop metaphors that demonstrate the theme of human savagery.
+Through this savage injustice brought at the hands of those in power, the demon-barber Sweeney Todd is born.
+Pale to the point of death, Sweeney looks on at London singing contemptuously, reviling the city that has taken so much from him.
+Broken and completely disillusioned with society, Sweeney and his accomplice, Mrs. Lovett, seek vengeance by both killing and feeding the dead to a city all too ready to consume them in the form of Mrs. Lovett’s meat pies.
+Through this act, Sweeney hopes to both prove his warped view that people are inherently wicked, deserving of death and show that the city feeds on both injustice and the lives of the poor.
+In order to highlight and accentuate the brutality of both Sweeney Todd and the cannibalistic London, Tim Burton utilizes both the absence of color and dark lighting to develop metaphors that demonstrate the theme of human savagery.

 Sweeney Todd: The Demon Barber of Fleet Street.
 Dir.
 Tim Burton.
 Paramount Pictures, 2007.
 Film.